pquochuy/pquochuy.github.io/_pages/huyphan.md

 -->
 <br/>
 <br/>
 I investigate topics in the fields of machine learning/deep learning and signal processing.
-I am particularly interested in speech analysis, environmental sound analysis, and biosignal analysis, and healthcare.
+I am particularly interested in speech analysis, environmental sound analysis, and biosignal analysis, and healthcare applications.
 <!---
 My research interests include machine learning and signal processing with applications in environmental sound analysis and healthcare.
 -->